EdJoPaTo/website-stalker-example/work/frame/de-en-products-desktop-diy-amd-aimax300-configuration-new.md

  Add-ons
 ----------

-* Framework Desktop Handle  The Framework Desktop Handle adds a secure, functional grip to your Framework Desktop case.
-Whether you're headed to a LAN party or just shifting setups, the handle makes moving your 4.5L system easier and more ergonomic.
-It attaches cleanly to the top panel and blends seamlessly with the rest of your build. +€20
+* Framework Desktop Handle +€20
 * None (bring your own)

  Add to Bag  Add pre-order to bag

- Ships within five business days.
-[30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders
+ Some options delay shipping [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders

  Cancel your pre-order any time before shipment for a full refund [30-day return guarantee + limited warranty](/de/en/warranty)  Free shipping on laptop and desktop orders